Skip to content

 Neighbourhood development plans and orders

-In the Localism Act 2011, the Government gave local communities the opportunity to develop neighbourhood plans for their local area - to have their say on what new developments are allowed.
+Local communities have the opportunity to develop neighbourhood plans for their local area - to have their say on what new developments are allowed.
 You can find out more about neighbourhood plans already in place in County Durham, how to set one up and how to get involved at Shaping your neighbourhood - neighbourhood plans.

 Town centre master plans